git/git.github.io/rev_news/drafts/edition-52.md

-  The original idea was to store subsequent deltas (incremental additions to serialized commit-graph data) in files named `commit-graph-2`, `commit-graph-3`, etc.  After involved discussion, considering problems of concurrent writes, at [V6](https://public-inbox.org/git/6d9c0911-6f36-3fb7-2be9-2be9bc68fc69@gmail.com/t/#me8922324aebcdf4050bd5a4b1d18ef281bd47769) the design has changed.
-To have incremental commit-graph file, Git would
+  The original idea was to store subsequent deltas (incremental additions to serialized commit-graph data) in files named `commit-graph-2`, `commit-graph-3`, etc.  After involved discussion, considering problems of concurrency, at [V6](https://public-inbox.org/git/6d9c0911-6f36-3fb7-2be9-2be9bc68fc69@gmail.com/t/#me8922324aebcdf4050bd5a4b1d18ef281bd47769) the design has changed, to having `commit-graphs/graph-{hash}.graph` together with `commit-graph-chain` index file.

+  > The commit-graph is a valuable performance feature for repos with large
+  > commit histories, but suffers from the same problem as git repack: it
+  > rewrites the entire file every time.
+This can be slow when there are
+  > millions of commits, especially after we stopped reading from the
+  > commit-graph file during a write in [43d3561 (commit-graph write: don't die
+  > if the existing graph is corrupt)](https://git.kernel.org/pub/scm/git/git.git/commit/?id=43d356180556180b4ef6ac232a14498a5bb2b446).
+  >
-  > create a "chain" of commit-graphs in the
+  > Instead, create a "chain" of commit-graphs in the
   > `.git/objects/info/commit-graphs` folder with name graph-{hash}.graph.
 The
   > list of hashes is given by the commit-graph-chain file, and also in a "base
   > graph chunk" in the commit-graph format.
 As we read a chain, we can verify